to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 you with important policies and helpful hints for the successful running

-If an emergency arises which results in your missing a scheduled class, you must notify your department chair or the department secretary so that students can be informed and/or a substitute found.
+If an emergency arises which results in your missing a scheduled class, you must notify your department chair/program director or the department secretary so that students can be informed and/or a substitute found.
 Faculty teaching for the College of Professional and Continuing Studies (CPCS) are expected to contact their students directly if they cannot meet their class(es) They should also contact the following offices for notification purposes:

 - Main Campus classes: Dean’s Office at 215-951-1234